jeremykendall/php-domain-parser/README.md

 *The getter methods return normalized and lowercased domain labels or `null` if no value was found for a particular domain part.*

-The `Pdp\Domain` object also implements PHP's `Countable`, `IteratorAggregate` and `JsonSerializable` interfaces to ease retrieving the object properties.
+The `Pdp\Domain` object also implements PHP's `Countable`, `IteratorAggregate` and `JsonSerializable` interfaces to ease retrieving the domain labels and properties.

 Once you have a `Pdp\Domain` object you can also modify its content using the following methods: